devopsdays/devopsdays-web/content/events/2017-singapore/program/amit-kumar.md

 * from VM to full containerized microservices
 * from manual monitoring to full customer journey mapping
 * from just being a sysadmin to become Platform as a Service Provider

+### Why would this talk be a good fit for the DevOpsDays audience?

+This talk details the journey we took @BTPN.
+It will be a learning experience for the audience to understand:
+* challenges we faced in this DevOps transformation journey
+* balance between going wild introducing new tools and techs
+* mindset change

 {{< event_link page="program" text="view full program" >}}